MHassanTariq/fs/README.md

 ## Tests

-Aside from the project-provided test cases in flightSurety.js and oracle.js, these additional test cases are implemented:
+Aside from the project-provided test cases in `flightSurety.js` and `oracle.js`, these additional tests are implemented:

 ### flightSurety.js

 * first airline is registered but not funded
 * airline is not funded if it sends less than 10 ether
-* airline cannot register an Airline using registerAirline() if it is not funded
+* airline cannot register an Airline using `registerAirline()` if it is not funded
 * airline is funded if it sends 10 or more more ether
-* airline can register another Airline using registerAirline() if it is funded
+* airline can register another Airline using `registerAirline()` if it is funded

 ### flights.js